 The first and sometimes most difficult step is locating the frozen pipes.
 Running all your faucets might help you narrow down possible locations.
 If one faucet isn’t working, you can follow those specific plumbing lines and hopefully reach the frozen pipes.
 The pipes themselves might not be obvious to spot unless ice is visibly forming around them.

 Instead, you can run your hands along the plumbing until you pick up on a sudden drop in temperature.
 Once you’ve found where the plumbing is coldest, you’ve probably found the frozen pipes.

 This method won’t work if every faucet isn’t running.
 You’ll want to check the main water line at this point because it’s the source of your home’s water supply.
-Each set of plumbing lines will gradually lead back to the water main.
-You’ll probably find yours in the basement or crawlspace.
+Each set of plumbing lines will eventually lead back to the water main.
+You’ll typically find yours in the basement or crawlspace.
 But if your home doesn’t have either of those things, try near the water heater or in the garage next.
 If you still can’t find it, go and find your home’s water meter on an exterior wall, as the main line can often be found on the other side.

-Once the plumbing is drained of water, it’s time to begin the thawing process.
+Once the plumbing is drained of water, it’s time to start the thawing process.
 Gather a couple of things before you begin:

 If there’s not a leak, however, you can open the main water line the rest of the way before getting to all the faucets.

 Sometimes thawing out frozen pipes is a little more difficult.
 Let’s review some of the most likely complications and what you can do to work around them.

 How long should it take to drain a frozen pipe?

 30 to 45 minutes is a good rule of thumb, with more severe icing requiring added time.
 Don’t try to speed the process up with more heat as this may damage the plumbing and make the problem worse.

 What should I do if a pipe bursts or leaks?